Palash90/chordMelody/README.md

 The directory where the output will be generated

+* beatsPerBar

+Number of beats in each bar.
+This is to help generate 3/4 or 4/4 music

 * length

 The length of the composition.
-Each unit will have 4 beats.

 * noteRangeLow

-The lowest midi note number in the composition.
+The lowest note in the composition.

 * noteRangeHigh

-The highest midi note number in the comosition.
+The highest note in the comosition.

+* preferredSequences

+This is an array of arrays.
+The inner arrays are sequences that you want to have in your composition.
+This is useful if you are working with Indian Raga sequence.

 * excludedNotes